JacobPulk/art/README.md

 <br>

 Basically, an image is defined by a palette and 6 mathematical functions.
-The palette is generated more or less independently from the functions.
+The palette is basically a one-dimensional strip of colors and is generated more or less independently from the functions.

 The functions are single-valued, more or less continuous functions of the XY plane.
 The image is drawn in one pass, by applying the functions and palette to each pixel's coordinates to arrive at a color for it.

 At each pixel:
 - Two function values tweak the palette.
 - One function value determines a location on the palette.
 - Applied to the tweaked palette, this results in a color.
 - The other three function values directly tweak that color's hue, saturation and brightness.